yoavram/Sid/README.md

 ## Single processing

 In this case the script will go over all _jpg_ files in the folder and process them.
-It will produce _png_ files with the color spaces and the segmentation checkpoints and a _csv_ file with the final stats for each _jpg_ file.
+It will produce _png_ files with the color spaces and the segmentation checkpoints and two _csv_ files: one with the final stats for each _jpg_ file and one with the histograms that were used to find the features on the seed (background, eliosom, cover).

 ### take_cover.json